Olympic Airways Flight 411

-Olympic Airways Flight 411 was a flight from Ellinikon International Airport bound for John F. Kennedy International Airport and operated by Olympic Airways using a Boeing 747-200 that on 9 August 1978 came close to crashing in downtown Athens.
+Olympic Airways Flight 411 was a flight from Ellinikon International Airport bound for John F. Kennedy International Airport and operated by Olympic Airways using a Boeing 747-200.
+On August 9, 1978, the flight came close to crashing in downtown Athens.
 Despite maneuvers near the edge of the flight envelope, none of the 418 passengers and crew suffered serious injury.

-Boeing reported that there was an "engine shut down" while taking off.

-Based upon review of the flight data recorder, Boeing concluded that nine seconds after takeoff, the flight crew had turned off the water injection pumps in response to warnings, which reduced thrust.
+Based upon review of the flight data recorder, Boeing concluded that nine seconds after takeoff, the flight crew had inadvertently turned off the water injection pumps in response to warnings, which reduced thrust.
 Turning off the pumps when the plane was in takeoff climb limited the plane's ability to climb.
 Boeing states that thrust was increased manually after 325 seconds and then the plane climbed normally.

-Captain Sifis Migadis managed to keep the aircraft in the air at an extremely low altitude below minimal speed.
+Captain Sifis Migadis and Captain Kostas Fikardos managed to keep the aircraft in the air at an extremely low altitude below minimal speed.
 All Boeing simulations of the flight resulted in crashes.

 Flight details

 Background

 The Boeing 747 was the first "jumbo jet".
 It was a prestige aircraft in the 1970s and purchased by many airlines as a fleet flagship.
 Olympic Airways received its first 747 in 1973.
 Olympic Airways was the flag carrier for Greece and had purchased 747s for some of its prime routes, including a nonstop between Athens and New York.
 This meant that large numbers of American tourists could be accommodated in one flight at lower per-seat costs to the airlines.

 Athens lies in the center of four large mountains: Mount Aigaleo to the west, Mount Parnitha to the north, Mount Pentelicus to the northeast and Mount Hymettus to the east.
 The geographical area is called Athens Basin or the Attica Basin (Λεκανοπέδιο Αθηνών/Αττικής).
 The meteorology of Athens is deemed to be one of the most complex in the world because its mountains cause a temperature inversion phenomenon.
 The temperature that day was 32 C.

-The captain of the flight was Sifis Migadis, who had 32 years of experience with Olympic.
-The first officer, Kostas Fikardos, was also considered experienced and was a close friend of Migadis'.
+In command was 55-year-old Sifis Migadis, who had 32 years of experience with Olympic.
+The co-pilot, Konstantinos "Kostas" Fikardos, was equally experienced and was a close friend of Migadis and in this flight happened to be Migadis's instructor.